sarahciston/intersectionalai/posts/Techies.md

 <!-- What should this cover? -->

-## Intersectionality for Cuties of All Kinds
+## Intersectionality Basics for Cuties of All Kinds

   1. Why take intersectional approaches?
   2. Why take artistic approaches?